 The Luxury model is the only Monterey trim available.
 AdvanceTrac, Ford's electronic stability system, is optional.

 Body-colored moldings decorate and help protect the bodyside panels on the Monterey, which features satin-aluminum accents.
 A signature Mercury waterfall grille made up of vertical bars is installed.
 Dual power-operated sliding side doors are installed, and a power liftgate is optional.

 Machined wheels hold 16-inch tires, and self-sealing tires are available.
 Built on a 120.8-inch wheelbase, the Monterey stretches 201.1 inches long overall and stands 70.8 inches tall.

 Six new exterior colors will be available for 2007: Windveil Blue Metallic, Alloy Metallic, Silver Frost Metallic, Dune Pearl Metallic, Pewter Metallic and Light Tundra.

 Woodgrain and chrome accent the Monterey's interior, which seats up to seven occupants.
 Standard second-row captain's chairs have a fold-and-tumble feature; they can be removed by pulling a lever, which provides access to the back row.

 Dual-zone climate control, a power driver's seat and power-adjustable pedals that help shorter drivers properly adjust themselves in relation to the steering wheel are standard.
-Front and rear parking assist can be helpful when parking.
+Front and rear parking assist is also available.